 University students, alumni and employees have every reason to feel proud of their head football coach and his family.
 The best coaches are educators first, and the lesson in positive perseverance that Jerry Kill is teaching these days is worth our admiration and support.

-Scott Gillespie has been editorial page editor since October 2007.
-He is responsible for the Star Tribune's editorial and opinion pages and Sunday Opinion Exchange section.
-Prior to his current assignment, Gillespie was managing editor at the Star Tribune, responsible for the day-to-day operations of the newsroom.
-During Gillespie's five-year tenure as managing editor, the Star Tribune staff produced awarding-winning coverage on the death of Paul Wellstone, the war in Iraq, the collapse of the I-35W Bridge and dozens of other stories.
-Before being named managing editor in 2002, Gillespie was assistant managing editor for local news at the Star Tribune.
-He also served as the paper's assistant managing editor for business news.
-He has more than 25 years of news reporting and editing experience at newspapers in Wisconsin and Minnesota.
-He served as a Pulitzer Prize juror in 2004 and 2005.
+Before joining Editorial, Scott was managing editor at the Star Tribune, responsible for the day-to-day operations of the newsroom.
+During his five-year tenure in that role, the news staff produced awarding-winning coverage on the death of Paul Wellstone, the war in Iraq and the collapse of the I-35W Bridge.
+Before being named managing editor, Gillespie served as the paper's assistant managing editor for local news and assistant managing editor for business news.
+He has more than 30 years of news reporting and editing experience at newspapers in Wisconsin and Minnesota.
+He served as a Pulitzer Prize juror in 2004, 2005, 2011 and 2012.
 Gillespie has a bachelor's degree in journalism and political science from the University of Wisconsin-Madison and has been an adjunct faculty member in the School of Journalism and Mass Communication at the University of Minnesota.
 He lives in St. Paul with his family.

 About five years ago we told our two teenage sons that we might invest in a small family cabin in western Wisconsin.
 They were excited, as you might guess, but with a caveat.
 "We'll still go to Burntside, won't we?"